vikaskeskar11/transport/README.md

-Detailed Accidental Report (DAR)
+Transport Management system
 =======

-Detailed Accidental Report (DAR) is a Java based Desktop Application project.
+Transport management system developed web based application to work in shared network.

 ## Features
+- Adding new Lorry
+- Adding new Driver
-- Adding new DAR report
+- Adding new Consignee and consigner
+- Generating Lorry receipt
-- Generating DAR in standard print format
+- Generating Invoice
-- Searching a DAR
-- Updating a DAR
 - More..

 ## Developers